Search

 3. manga does not count.

-4. shows that I don't think logically could line-up with Gundam and Ideon will not be including regardless of staff overlap, this goes doubly for shows based on an existing source material, so shows like Aura Battler Dunbine, Giant Gorg and Galactic Drifter Vifam are just off limits.
+4. shows that I don't think logically could line-up with Gundam and Ideon will not be included regardless of staff overlap, this goes doubly for shows based on an existing source material, so shows like Aura Battler Dunbine, Giant Gorg and Galactic Drifter Vifam are just off limits.

 5. No shows pre Mobile Suit Gundam